MrR0b0t14/MrR0b0t14/README.md

 ## 🚀 About Me

 I am Antonio Battipaglia, a passionate Computer Engineer.
-I've just completed my Master's Degree in Computer Engineering at Politecnico di Torino.
+I've just completed my Master's Degree in Computer Engineering at Politecnico di Torino, oriented in Cybersecurity.

 As a meticulous individual deeply committed to my work, I am excited to leverage my enthusiasm for Software and System Design.
 I want to drive technological advancement and make a real impact on the world through innovative ideas.